foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ## Root and Data Folder

-After so much talk about the Script Extender, we should install it - but we cannot do it through Mod Organizer 2.
+After so much talk about the Script Extender, we should install it.
+However, we cannot do it through Mod Organizer 2.
 To understand why SKSE must be installed differently from other mods, we need to talk about the root and data folders.

 Navigate over to your Skyrim installation, `\Your Steam Library\steamapps\common\Skyrim Special Edition\`.
 This folder is referred to as the **root folder**.
 In its current vanilla state, it will look like this: